Maybelle Carter may have been the best-known and best-loved mother in all of country music.

 By: Linnea Crowther

-Maybelle Carter may have been the best-known and best-loved mother in all of country music.
+Maybelle Carter (1909 - 1978) may have been the best-known and best-loved mother in all of country music.
 For the matriarch of the Carter Family, motherhood was such a crucial part of her identity that she was known as Mother Maybelle.
-And indeed, she helped found a country music dynasty – daughters June, Helen and Anita, and son-in-law Johnny Cash – that's still revered among the very greatest of the Grand Ole Opry.
+And indeed, she helped found a country music dynasty—daughters June, Helen, and Anita, and son-in-law Johnny Cash—that's still revered among the very greatest of the Grand Ole Opry.

-Born 103 years ago today, Maybelle Carter was, of course, more than just the mother of country music superstars.
+Maybelle Carter was, of course, more than just the mother of country music superstars.
 She had a formidable talent of her own, which she passed down to her children.
-To honor her birthday, take a look at some classic clips and marvel at Maybelle Carter's skill as a guitarist and autoharpist.
+Today, we take a look at some classic clips and marvel at Maybelle Carter's skill as a guitarist and autoharpist.

 "Black Mountain Rag" live on the Johnny Cash Show.
 Maybelle Carter was an artist with the autoharp, a favorite instrument of folk and bluegrass acts.

 And a great classic, the Carter Family playing "Wildwood Flower."